jmhend/DrawableCopier/README.md

 This will only copy `ic_menu.png` and `ic_action_new.png` from the source directories.
 This is especially useful when copying files from the Material Design Icons set.

-The script also supports some basic file matching, using the `--filematch` optional argument:
+The script also supports some basic filename matching, using the `--filematch` optional argument:

 `>>> python drawable_copier.py <source_res_directory> <destination_res_directory> -f ic_action --filematch`